Skip to main content

 Bottom Line

-Get the Crystal Smart Water Monitor — Chlorine/Bromine if You run a chlorine or bromine pool with rapid chemistry swings and want platinum-tip ORP plus the fastest available polling and precise dosing guidance..
+Get the Crystal Smart Water Monitor — Chlorine/Bromine if You run a chlorine or bromine pool with rapid chemistry swings and want platinum-tip ORP plus the fastest polling and precise dosing guidance..

 Sources & Methodology

 Methodology: SHE Pool Monitoring Value Score — Formula: (pH Accuracy x Chlorine Accuracy x Reading Frequency x Chemical Recommendation Quality) / Year 1 Cost.
 Factors: pH Accuracy: Rated pH measurement precision scored 1-5.
 Tier 5 = +/-0.05 pH units; tier 3 = +/-0.15.
-Sourced from manufacturer specs cross-referenced with TFP Forum testing versus the Taylor K-2006 reference baseline. | Chlorine Accuracy: Free-chlorine measurement quality scored 1-5.
-Tier 5 = optical direct ppm measurement; tier 4 = reagent-enhanced; tier 3 = ORP electrochemical inference. | Reading Frequency: Polling cadence scored 1-5.
-Tier 5 = 10-min interval (144 readings/day) or 15-min interval (96/day); tier 2 = daily reading. | Chemical Recommendation Quality: Dosing specificity scored 1-5.
-Tier 5 = exact product + quantity; tier 4 = specific guidance with brand-agnostic chemical name; tier 3 = general alerts. | Year 1 Cost: All-in hardware + subscription + cassette cost in USD for year one.
+Sourced from manufacturer specs cross-referenced with community testing versus the Taylor K-2006 reference baseline. | Chlorine Accuracy: Free-chlorine measurement quality scored 1-5.
+Tier 5 = optical direct ppm measurement; tier 4 = multi-parameter panel; tier 3 = ORP electrochemical inference. | Reading Frequency: Polling cadence scored 1-5.
+Tier 5 = 10-min interval (144 readings/day) or 15-min interval (96/day); tier 1 = on-demand bench testing only. | Chemical Recommendation Quality: Dosing specificity scored 1-5.
+Tier 5 = exact product plus quantity; tier 4 = specific guidance with a brand-agnostic chemical name; tier 3 = general alerts. | Year 1 Cost: All-in hardware plus subscription or reagent cost in USD for year one.
 Denominator coefficient — higher total cost erodes the per-dollar value composite.

 Expert review sources used in this analysis:

-6. Last data refresh 2026-05-10.
+7. Last data refresh June 2026.

 Nicholas Miles is the founder of SmartHomeExplorer and a longtime smart home enthusiast focused on helping everyday homeowners make better technology decisions.
 He researches, compares, and writes about products across security, climate, lighting, leak prevention, sensors, home energy, and automation, with an emphasis on real-world usefulness, ecosystem compatibility, reliability, privacy, and long-term value.